sensu/sensu-docs/content/sensu-go/5.11/installation/install-sensu.md

 curl http://127.0.0.1:8080/health
 {{< /highlight >}}

-Now that you've installed the Sensu backend, [configure sensuctl][sensuctl] to connect to your backend URL and start monitoring your infrastructure by [installing Sensu agents][agent].
+Now that you've installed the Sensu backend, [install and configure sensuctl][sensuctl] to connect to your backend URL and start monitoring your infrastructure by [installing Sensu agents][agent].

 ### Install sensuctl